Seetharamkoya/Apache-proxy-VM-/README.md

 ![NODE2](https://user-images.githubusercontent.com/38424194/149843986-06348da0-bad9-401c-94c1-61be3e6b6c2d.PNG)

 ### protocal of the installation and configurations
-To serve the clients from a single server for the multiple doomains by using the default path /var/www/html or modified path in the directory.
+To serve the clients from a single server for the multiple domains by using the default path /var/www/html or modified path in the directory.
 1. Here, I wrote a **Hello world! application in nodejs** to test our proxy request from the http to https in the virtual host with default HTTP port 8080.
-2. Give, the permissions to the file u/g/o to r/w/x.
+2. Given, the permissions to the file u/g/o to r/w/x.

 ![f1](https://user-images.githubusercontent.com/38424194/149846290-057b1a1e-26bc-452a-9fc2-fe18afe976b9.PNG)